The Ultimate Cuba Tour

 - A visit to a famous working cigar factory in Havana

-- A visit to the fascinating Museum of the Revolution
+- A visit to the fascinating City Museum overlooking the historic Plaza de Armas

-- Authentic cocktail making and tapas served at a bar & restaurant recently enjoyed by HRH Prince Charles
+- Authentic cocktail making and tapas served at a unique private bar-restaurant

-- A day exploring picturesque Vinales Valley an UNESCO World Heritage Site with spectacular scenery
+- A day exploring picturesque Vinales Valley, a UNESCO World Heritage Site with spectacular scenery

-- 2-nights in the UNESCO World Heritage city of Trinidad where history & the live music scene are at its best
+- 2 weekend nights in the historical UNESCO World Heritage city of Trinidad where the live music scene is at its best

-- Visit the birthplace of Fidel and Raul Castro at their former farm at Biran
+- The birthplace of Fidel and Raul Castro at their former farm at Biran

 - A tour to the beautiful El Nicho national park